5 Ways to Meditate Without Actually Meditating

 Art can really be anything these days.
 It’s not only limited to drawing, sculpting and painting anymore.
 It can be photography, making a collage, putting on your makeup, sewing, among any number of things.
 Anytime we create something new we are tapping into the “vortex”, which means we are connecting to source energy.

 And anytime we are connected to source energy we are quite literally feeding our soul with what it needs.
-When we focus on creating something with our hands or voices or instruments or making-art-is-new-meditationwhatever, we turn off our “logical” mind and tap into our imagination.
+When we focus on creating something with our hands or voices or instruments or whatever, we turn off our “logical” mind and tap into our imagination.

 This can be an act of meditation because creating something can be a highly relaxing activity.